afzaldepllc/digi-era-pro/Z- Docuuments-folder/LEAD_CLIENT_PROJECT_TASK_MODULES_IMPLEMENTAION.md

 List page: Use DataTable with columns (name, email, projectName, status with badges, createdAt); integrate GenericFilter for search/status; permission check for create/delete (sales only).
 Add page: GenericForm with two sections (client info, project info); statuses limited to active/inactive; on submit, create and redirect to list.
-Edit page: Similar form; status dropdown dynamic (if not Qualified: active/inactive/Qualified; if Qualified: Unqualified only); on qualified change, Swal confirmation, then API triggers client creation and navigates to client edit.
+Edit page: Similar form; status dropdown dynamic (if not qualified: active/inactive/qualified; if qualified: unqualified only); on qualified change, Swal confirmation, then API triggers client creation and navigates to client edit.
 Optimize: Use useDebounceSearch for filters; handle navigation loading; error toasts.

 ## Step 6: Security & Middleware